 - Communicate in English.
 Only use other languages in meetings where that is explicitly allowed.

-- Do not use meetings to discuss or raise non-Open Group topics, such as discussions with competitors about the situation in a particular market
+- Do not use meetings to discuss or raise topics outside of the scope of The Open Group, such as discussions with competitors about the situation in a particular market

 - Do not monopolize the time of the meeting.
 Make your point and defer to other participants so they can contribute their opinions.